craigbarnes/lua-gumbo/README.md

 Usage
 -----

-The `gumbo` module provides a single `parse` function, which takes a string of HTML and returns a parsed document tree in table form.
+The `gumbo` module provides 2 functions:

+* parse(string_of_html)
+* parse_file(filename)

+Both functions return a document tree in table form, or `nil` and an error message on failure.
 The nodes contained in the document tree are structured as follows:

 ### Document